gulfiliz/gulfiliz.github.io/_posts/2026-01-12-bells-theorem.md

 **Quantum communication complexity:**

-Bell nonlocality provides exponential advantages in certain communication complexity tasks — tasks where two parties must compute a function of their combined inputs while minimizing communication.
+Bell nonlocality provides exponential advantages in certain communication complexity tasks, tasks where two parties must compute a function of their combined inputs while minimizing communication.

 Nonlocal correlations allow them to do this with exponentially fewer bits